Bereavement - Important information for bereaved family and friends

 Opening hours: Monday to Friday: 8am - 4pm

 The Medical Examiner Service will guide you to register the death.
-By law a death must be registered within five days of the Registrars receiving the MCCD, this includes weekends and bank holidays unless HM Coroner is investigating the circumstances leading to the death.
+By law, a death must be registered within five days of the registrars receiving the MCCD from the Medical Examiner Office.
+This includes weekends and bank holidays unless HM Coroner is investigating the circumstances leading to the death.

 Where do I register a death?